Zone 4 Orchard Harvest Time Schedule (Minnesota, Wisconsin)

 • Examine your soil nutritional characteristics using test kits and instructions from orcharding books.

-• Cottontail rabbits on snow can slip through the spacing of many deer fences up to 4’ above ground, so you will need chickenwire or “hardware cloth” sometimes sold as “rabbit wire” to stop them if you use tree cages or a fence.
+• Cottontail rabbits on snow can slip through the spacing of many deer fences up to 4’ above ground, so you will still need chickenwire or “hardware cloth” sometimes sold as “rabbit wire” to stop them if you use tree cages or a fence.

 • Tree cages for a few trees or scattered trees can be nice.
 Tree sleeves 5’ or 6’ can be nice out in a wild setting for trees growing tall.
 Plan to seal tree cages in a way that can be re-opened for pruning, e.g. by 2-3 ties of wire on top, middle, bottom around a fencepost.
 You could build tree cages on the floor of your garage as early as Jan-Feb.

 • For a home orchard with a dozen trees pruned to stay low at a height within reach of a stepstool or small ladder, the orchard tends to need a fence to 8’ to stop white tailed deer.
 Though their shoulders are only 4’ high, for fruit white tailed deer raise their neck and go on their hind legs or jump.
 Example building instructions: pound steel 8’ (or better 10’) T-posts 2 to 2.5 feet into ground (about 25% their length is standard depth for posts).
-Lash additional non-biodegradable (e.g. metal) garden posts to the T-posts as an extension to complete posts standing a finished height 8’ above ground.
+Lash additional non-biodegradable garden posts or treated 2x4’s to the T-posts as an extension to complete posts standing a finished height >= 8’ above ground.
 Run fencing around the lower ~6’.
-Run wire at 8" to 12" intervals around the extension’s top 2 feet.
-To dissuade rabbits from burrowing under, consider an extra 1-2’ of chickenwire laid as a carpet around the outside of the fence (they tend to give up if they cannot dig just in front of the fence) or bury 8-12" deep along the fence.
+Run wire at 8" to 12" intervals around above the fencing.
+To dissuade rabbits from burrowing underneath the fence, consider an extra 1-2’ of chickenwire laid as a carpet around the outside of the fence (they tend to give up if they cannot dig just in front of the fence), which can be staked down.
+Or alternatively bury 8-12" deep along the fence.

-Other notes
+Other Notes:

 • In the 2020’s it’s common for new home orchards to use a battery operated pole saw to maintain the height of fruit-trees within reach of a step stool or small ladder or just arm’s reach.